AdSense program policies

 Additionally, publishers now have the opportunity to opt in to receiving gambling ads through the category filtering feature.
 If you don't wish to receive gambling ads on your site, no action is required on your part.

 Publishers who have not been selected or approved for gambling content:

 Publishers who have been selected and approved for gambling content, and are located in one of the following countries: Austria, Belgium, Canada, Denmark, Finland, France, Greece, Ireland, Italy, Israel, Norway, Peru, Portugal, Romania, Serbia, Spain, Sweden, United Kingdom:

-AdSense for content: Publishers may place up to three AdSense for content ad units on each page.
-Out of those three ad units, no more than one can be size 300x600.
-Publishers can place more than one of all ad sizes except the 300x600 on each page.
+AdSense for content: Publishers may place up to three AdSense for content units on one webpage.
+This includes a maximum of one 300x600 ad unit (or similar sized ad) per page.
 In addition to three AdSense for content ad units, publishers may also place up to three link units and two search boxes on each page.
 These policies apply to both desktop and high-end mobile optimized sites.

 - AdSense for mobile

 Last updated: October 20, 2014